Queue/Stack Basic

 }

-In different programming languages, the names of the methods provided by queues and stacks may vary, but the effect of each method is definitely the same.
+Different programming languages may have different method names for queues and stacks, but the effect of each method is the same.

-Some languages' standard libraries may not directly provide queues and stacks, but you can simulate the effects of queues and stacks using arrays or linked lists on your own.
-In the next chapter, I will guide you through implementing queues and stacks using linked lists first.
+Some languages' standard libraries may not directly provide queues and stacks, but you can simulate the behavior of queues and stacks using arrays or linked lists.
+In the next chapter, I will first guide you in implementing queues and stacks using linked lists.